leejw51crypto/CodingNote/test-lua/README.md

 Or create a `.env` file (make sure it's in `.gitignore`).
 Use menu option `91` for OpenAI AI mode.

+**Model Selection (Option 92)**

+Configure which model to use for each provider.
+Models are fetched dynamically from Ollama Cloud.

 ## Usage